 So its with heavy heart, we would like to inform you that Friday, 23rd March 2018 will be our last day of services.
 We will be initiating the refund process on 26th March 2018 and whatever the balance credits that’s available in each subscribers account, it will be refunded to their appropriate bank accounts.
 If in case, it was a COD, then we would request you to send an email to [email protected] with your Bank account details so that we can deposit the same.

-MonkeyBox co-founders added that the startup is unable to fulfil its promise and the team will work on new strategies before resuming the service.
+MonkeyBox co-founders added that the startup is unable to fulfill its promise and the team will work on new strategies before resuming the service.

 In the year 2015, Just Buy Live was launched in Mumbai to offer retailers – a meaningful platform to buy directly from brands.